Banton Loch: Physical geography

 Banton Loch is a freshwater lake on the east side of Kilsyth in North Lanarkshire, Scotland, some 21 km north-east of Glasgow.
 The loch is impounded by earthwork dams, situated 86 metre above sea level in the flooded valley of the Banton Burn, a tributary of the River Kelvin.
 It lies west-east, about 1 km in length with a maximum width of about 280 metre.
 It is fed by a number of burns draining the Kilsyth Hills to its north; the east of the loch takes inflow from Boiling Glen and Craigdouffie Burn, which meet at Meadowside and join the Banton Burn north of Low Banton; the west of the loch is fed by a lade supplied by the Garrel Burn at Garrel Mill.
 In turn Garrel Burn takes inflow from the Birkenburn Reservoir via Birken Burn.
-The loch's outflow, situated centrally on its south shoreline, feeds the Forth and Clyde canal via channels constructed for the purpose, as well as providing the source of the River Kelvin.
+The loch's outflow, situated centrally on its south shoreline, feeds the Forth and Clyde canal via channels constructed for the purpose, as well as providing a source of the River Kelvin.

 Colzium House and the remains of Colzium Castle are situated north-west of and overlook the loch.